questionmark/qm-oap-docs/docs/_sources/overview.txt

 data source is appropriate to your application.
-For example, both :od:svc:`Delivery OData<deliveryodata>` and :od:svc:`Results OData<resultsodata>` provide access to information about assessment results but the former affects the delivery database whereas the latter accesses information from the results warehouse.
+For example, both :od:svc:`Delivery OData<deliveryodata>` and :od:svc:`Results OData<resultsodata>` provide access to information about assessment results but the former reads information from the delivery database whereas the latter reads information from the results warehouse.
 The APIs that affect the delivery database are optimised to minimise the impact on any running assessments so provide limited filtering and searching options but do provide real-time access to information.
 In contrast, the Results API provides more filtering options at the expense of a small delay in availability due to the need to wait for the ETL (Extract, Transform, Load) process to populate the results warehouse from the live data.

 At the time of writing, their are no publicly exposed APIs that access the authoring database.